PaulGreenfieldOz/WorkingDogs/BuildFilter/README.md

 - -k *kMer_length*
 Length of kMers in the filter.
 This would normally be at least 20 to take advantage of the distinctiveness of such kMers. kMers cannot be longer than 32 bases.
 [-v1|-v1c|-v2c|-v2a]
 optional file format and kMer type.
-Default is -v2c,
+Default is -v2c.
+Only provided for backwards compatibility.
 - +lcf
 Turns on low-complexity filtering of the kMers/reads.
 This is the default.
 - -lcf